 Overall, it was an extremely enjoyable read and even more so if you’re a fan of King’s earlier works.
 I highly recommend it and would love to hear your thoughts when through.
 Maybe we’ll be on the same page.
 And maybe not…

 Ink Drop Interviews & Reviews are conducted and maintained by K.E.
-Garvey, author of 3 novels (under various pen names), including the award-winning Lily White Lies, Cry Like A Girl, and Run Like A Girl (books one and two of the Like A Girl series)
+Garvey, author of 4 novels including the award-winning Lily White Lies, The Red Strokes, Cry Like A Girl, and Run Like A Girl (books one and two of the Like A Girl series)